POUNCE// README

 HostingVercel, deployed from GitHub on push

-Designing the level
+Designing the levels

-The structure follows the four-act kishōtenketsu framework popularised by Koichi Hayashida at Nintendo (intro → development → twist → conclusion), and each section is annotated with which of the six 2D platformer level design patterns it uses (Guidance, Foreshadowing, Safe Zone, Layering, Branching, Pace Breaking).
+Each level follows the four-act kishōtenketsu framework popularised by Koichi Hayashida at Nintendo (intro → development → twist → conclusion), and each section is annotated with which of the six 2D platformer level design patterns it uses (Guidance, Foreshadowing, Safe Zone, Layering, Branching, Pace Breaking).

 The four cats